 The symmetry detection method presented in our work can find all input, output, multi-variable and phase-shift symmetries including composite (hybrid) symmetries.
 It relies on symmetry detection of graphs, thus the original Boolean function must be converted to a graph first.
-After that, symmetry detection is used on the graph, and then the symmetries found are converted back to symmetries of the original Boolean function.
-This section describes the mapping from a Boolean function to a graph and explains how to use it to find symmetries of the Boolean function.
+After that, it solves the graph automorphism (symmetry detection) problem on this graph, and then the symmetries found are converted to symmetries of the original Boolean function.
+This section describes the mapping from Boolean functions to graphs and explains how to use it to find symmetries of the Boolean function.